Skip to content

 So ROLE is gone.
 Meet SCOPE.

 So I replaced it with SCOPE.
-Instead of setting a mood, it sets a boundary.
-I now tell the model exactly what it is allowed to use, and have it say plainly when a question is past what it can verify, rather than papering over the gap with something fluent.
-“Be sceptical” asks for an attitude.
+It sets a boundary.
+I now tell the model exactly what it’s allowed to use, and have it say plainly when a question is past what it can verify.
+A looser prompt lets it paper over that gap with something fluent.
 SCOPE removes the room to invent.
-Only one of those moves the error rate.
+That is the part that moves the error rate.
+Telling it to be sceptical never did.

 The second step, FILTER, got sharper in the same pass.
 It used to ask the model to separate fact from guesswork.
 Now it has to label every claim as sourced, inferred or guessed, so you can see at a glance which parts to check first.
 The guessed ones, usually.